Raum12/auto-subtitles/README.md

 ## Youtube subtitler

-This flask app will take a youtube video's url as input and generate english subtitles for the video whether it be in english or any other language.
-Then it burns the subtitles to an mp4 video file and outputs the original video with the new subtitles.
+This Flask app takes a YouTube video URL as input and generates English subtitles for the video, regardless of its language.
 ## Usage

 1. Create a virtual env